vasimsunarctech/team_3/README.md

 step 11:  Branch   git branch branch_name
 step 12: To show all brnach git branch
-Step 13: TO move head to new branch 	git checkout branch_name
+Step 13: TO move head to new branch 	git checkout branch_name Step 14: To push on a branch git push origin branch_name